sumutcan/website/content/authors/admin/_index.md

 # - Visitors
 ---

 Umutcan Simsek is a Semantic Web and Knowledge Graph researcher in STI Innsbruck.
 This page contains some highlights of his professional life.
 For more details, please see the CV.
 For a full list of publications, please see the Google Scholar Profile.
 This page is still under construction.
+I also have a [Wikidata page](https://www.wikidata.org/wiki/Q57762577).